 Perspectives On Playwriting

-We're thrilled to invite you to join us this May for Perspectives On Playwriting.
-In the interest of deepening our audience's engagement with new plays, we want to connect you — our most venturesome theater lovers — with some of our favorite theater makers.
+We're thrilled to invite you to join us this summer for Perspectives On Playwriting.
+In the interest of deepening our audience's engagement with new plays, we want to connect you — our most adventurous theater lovers — with some of our favorite theater makers.
+Now in its fifth year, this summer course introduces students to the processes and purposes of playwriting, as told by the playwrights themselves.

-Whether you’re a budding playwright or a curious theatergoer, you can participate in Perspectives On Playwriting in a number of ways — no previous writing experience required.
+Whether you’re a longtime theatergoer or completely new to the world of the stage, you can participate in Perspectives On Playwriting in a number of ways — no previous playwriting experience required.

-- Master Classes offer individual sessions with some of the most dynamic artists working in the American theater today: Anne Washburn, The Mad Ones, and Robert O’Hara in conversation with Tony Award-winning scenic and costume designer Clint Ramos.
+- Master Classes offer single sessions with some of the most dynamic artists working in the American theater.
+The 2020 line-up will include Will Arbery, Larissa FastHorse, and Aleshea Harris.

-- The 10-session Core Workshop offers a more immersive experience, granting close-up access to Master Class playwrights, plus classes with Kirsten Childs, Madeleine George, A. Rey Pamatmat, Max Posner, Heather Raffo, and more.
+- The 10-session Core Workshop offers a more immersive experience, granting exclusive breakouts with Master Class playwrights, plus small group workshops with Clare Barron, Kirsten Childs, Samuel D. Hunter, Michael R. Jackson, Sylvia Khoury, Tim Sanford, and more.

 10-Week Core Workshop

 *Indicates a Master Class.
-Participation in the Core Workshop includes all three Master Classes, plus an exclusive breakout conversation with master class teachers following their formal sessions.
+Participation in the Core Workshop includes all three Master Classes, plus an exclusive breakout conversation with these teachers following their formal sessions.

 Season Package Holders: $450